Vanessa Lawrence

 For 14 years, until April 2014, she was Director-General and Chief Executive of Ordnance Survey, Great Britain's national mapping agency.
 She was the first woman to hold the post and at the time of her departure had held the Director General role longer than any predecessor in more than a century.

+In 2015 Lawrence was appointed Global advisor for geospatial information to the World Bank Group.